multitudes/42-miniRT/docs/index.md

 The viewport is a virtual rectangle in the 3D world that contains the grid of image pixel locations.
 If pixels are spaced the same distance horizontally as they are vertically, the viewport that bounds them will have the same aspect ratio as the rendered image.
 The distance between two adjacent pixels is called the pixel spacing, and square pixels is the standard.
 We'll initially set the distance between the viewport and the camera center point to be one unit.
 This distance is often referred to as the focal length.

-We create our three D space with the following conventions:
+We create our 3D space with the following conventions:
 - The x-axis points to the right.
 - The y-axis points up.
 - The z-axis points out of the screen, toward the viewer.